tcardoso2/vermon-web/README.md

 provide, via the npm run-script command.
 * Provides an Express web-application which a basic API (REST services) to view and manage the environment

-* v 0.2.6: adding travis-ci config files.
+* v 0.2.6: adding travis-ci config files, updating to t-motion-detector@0v.4.13
 * v 0.2.5: Adding new unit tests for a new detector, NetworkDetector.
 * v 0.2.4: Binding to t-motion-detector version 0.4.11, to allow avoiding type checks when adding Detector instances.
 * v 0.2.3: Binding to t-motion-detector version 0.4.10